CNT Online Course Overview

 Part 1: Self-Paced Online Course Modules and CNT Manual Study

 After registering and being approved for the course and written exam, candidates will access the CNT course content through their online portal.
-The online course features a series of self-paced online video lecture modules and quizzes which must all be completed prior to the date of the written exam.
+The online course features a series of self-paced online video lecture modules and quizzes covering about 8 hours of content which must all be completed prior to the date of the written exam.
 Exam preparation should also include at least 15 hours of reading and studying the CNT Manual in addition to completing the online modules.

 Part 2: Live-Proctored Online Written Exam*